Why advertising Mark?

 Why leave BBH, cash?

-Lowe Howard-Spink was very good, but wasn’t it a bit old fashioned for a couple of hipsters like you and Chris?
+Lowe’s was excellent, but wasn’t it a bit traditional for a couple of hipsters like you two?

-We were only at Lowes for 18 months and in that time we shot commercials for Heineken, Vauxhall, KP, The Mail on Sunday, and Ovaltine Light.
+We were only at Lowe’s for eighteen months and in that time we shot commercials for Heineken, Vauxhall, KP, The Mail on Sunday, and Ovaltine Light.

 On top of that we did quite a bit of print including a lot of posters.
 Because the Heineken poster brief was open to the whole department we worked nights and weekends to ensure that we got one through.